-(b) Preparation of the Land: When once the land is selected for mulberry cultivation, the field has to be levelled and the fertility level improved.
-Levelling of the land depends upon its topography such as flat, incline and terrace type of fields.
-While levelling, the level of the underground water must be taken into consideration.
+(b) Preparation of the Land: When once the land is selected for mulberry cultivation, the field has to be leveled and the fertility level improved.
+Leveling of the land depends upon its topography such as flat, incline, and terrace type of fields.
+While leveling, the level of the underground water must be taken into consideration.
 In case the water table is nearer the surface, proper drainage must be provided.
 If it is a hilly area, smaller terrace gardens with contour bunds have to be formed and proper drainage has to be provided for the water to move out.
-After levelling deep ploughing is necessary to remove the weeds and the soil has to be made into a fine tilth before the pits are prepared for planting.
+After leveling deep plowing is necessary to remove the weeds and the soil has to be made into a fine tilth before the pits are prepared for planting.
 Wherever mulberry has to be planted the land should be free from weeds as they are unwanted plants in the field of any crop.
-They compete with the crop for sunlight, water and nutrients.
-Some of the weeds known to release root exudates which render the soil unfit for the growth of the crop, as they are mainly phenolics and have adverse allelopathic effect.
-Some weeds also act as secondary hosts for many plant diseases and insect pests which destroy the crop.
-Hence, it is very important that mulberry cultivation should be taken up only in a land which is free from weeds like species of cynodon and cyperus.
-Periodic weeding is a must for better growth of mulberry.
+They compete with the crop for sunlight, water, and nutrients.
+Some of the weeds are known to release root exudates which render the soil unfit for the growth of the crop, as they are mainly phenolics and have adverse allelopathic effects.
+Some weeds also act as secondary hosts for many plant diseases and insect pests that destroy the crop.
+Hence, it is very important that mulberry cultivation should be taken up only in a land that is free from weeds like species of Cynodon and cyperus.
+Periodic weeding is a must for the better growth of mulberry.

 (c) Planting Season: Early spring and late autumn seasons are best suitable for mulberry plantations.
-Planting in winter and summer seasons should be avoided.
+Planting in the winter and summer seasons should be avoided.
 Planting should not be delayed in spring, if delayed the sprouted buds fall off and the plants do not grow well.
-In India, planting season varies in different parts.
-In Karnataka, mulberry is planted during July-August with the onset of South- Western monsoon.
-Subsequent rains help proper establishment of the crop.
-In West-Bengal, cuttings are planted during November (Late autumn).
-Planting during rainy season will result in rotting of the cuttings.
+In India, the planting season varies in different parts.
+In Karnataka, mulberry is planted during July-August with the onset of the South-Western monsoon.
+Subsequent rains help the proper establishment of the crop.
+In West Bengal, cuttings are planted during November (Late autumn).
+Planting during the rainy season will result in the rotting of the cuttings.

 (d) Direction of Planting: In temperate regions, the direction of the rows of planting is important.
 Depending upon the light intensity (sunshine hours) and wind direction, mulberry seedlings are to be planted in rows either in North-South or East-West direction; making the rows parallel to the direction of wind.
 In tropics, where the sunlight is not a limiting factor, mulberry rows can be planted in any direction.
 In sloppy lands, the rows should be parallel to the contour lines.